V4Fire/Client/src/components/base/b-router/README.md

   ...
 ```

-By default, the router will intercept all click events on elements with a `href` attribute to create a transition
-(except `href` values containing absolute paths or page anchors).
+By default, the router intercepts all click events on elements with a `href` attribute, creating a transition (except for `href` values containing absolute paths or page anchors).

 ```
 /// The click on the element will be intercepted by the router
 < a href = /some-url
 ```

-You can provide additional parameters by using data attributes.
+You can provide additional parameters via data attributes.

 ```
 < button href = /some-url | data-router-method = back